NTC Senec

 NTC Senec (Národné tréningové centrum Senec) is a football training center of the Slovak Football Association and a multi-use stadium in Senec, Slovakia.
-It is currently used mostly for football matches and is the home ground of ŠK Senec.
+It is currently used mostly for football matches and is the home ground of MŠK Senec.
 The stadium holds 3,264 people.

 International matches

 NTC Senec has hosted one men's international match – a friendly for the Slovakia national football team.